Create a support zip using the REST API in Data Center applications

 The option to use REST to generate a support zip from multiple nodes is only available for Data Center applications running Atlassian Troubleshooting and Support Tools 1.11.0 or later.

-You can upgrade this add-on at any time, head to Manage Add-ons and search for Atlassian Troubleshooting and Support Tools (if you're running an older version, it may be called Atlassian Support Tools).
+You can upgrade this app at any time: in the Administration menu, go to Manage apps, and search for Atlassian Troubleshooting and Support Tools (ATST).
+If you're running an older version, it may be called Atlassian Support Tools.
+Learn more about upgrading apps

 REST API reference